benjaminnamo/CS3388-Computer-Graphics/README.md

 ## Textured Mesh Renderer
-The program is a C++ implementation that allows the user to read triangle mesh data from a file to render textured triangle meshes using VBOs and VAOs.
+The program is a C++ implementation that uses libraries GLFW, GLM and Glew.
+The program allows the user to read triangle mesh data from a file to render textured triangle meshes using VBOs and VAOs.
 The program includes a limited "first-person camera" which moves relatively smoothly using the arrow keys, and a readPLYFile function to handle the vertex properties and faces of 10 PLY files, each with their own bitmap texture.